datopian/datahub/site/content/blog/edit-a-website-locally.md

 As you might have guessed by now, GitHub UI will only preview GitHub Flavoured Markdown.
 And while it's a majority of Markdown you would write, it won't be able to render Obsidian-only (or Flowershow-only) syntax elements, like callouts, wiki-links or inline table of contents.

 Another drawback of GitHub UI, is that it doesn't allow you to make changes (or to add) multiple files at once.
-Changes to each file will have to be commited (saved) separately, which can introduce a bit of a mess to your GitHub history, the more so if the changes you're making are some minor changes that are logically related to each other in multiple places (e.g. you want to update a link to some page on 10 different pages... with GitHub UI that would be pretty cumbersome).
+Changes to each file will have to be commited (saved) separately, which can introduce a bit of a mess to your GitHub history, and may be cumbersome (e.g. if you want to update a link to some page on 10 other pages...).

 Ok, now we have this sorted, let's dive in and start editing your Flowershow website locally!